sorgerlab/indra/README.md

 assembles them into various modeling formalisms including causal graphs and dynamical models.

-Importantly, INDRA isn't merely an import/export hub or a multi-reader integrator.
-Its core added value in assembling knowledge sources into coherent models comes from providing knowledge-level assembly procedures that operate on INDRA Statements and correct certain errors, find and resolve redundancies, infer missing information, filter to a scope of interest and assess belief.
+At the core of INDRA are its knowledge-level assembly procedures, allowing sources to be assembled into coherent models, a process that involves correcting systematic input errors, finding and resolving redundancies, inferring missing information, filtering to a relevant scope and assessing the reliability of causal information.

 The detailed INDRA documentation is available at [http://indra.readthedocs.io](http://indra.readthedocs.io).